redhat-cip/software-factory/docs/deepdive.rst

 The sfconfig.sh script drives the system configuration.
 This script does the following actions:

 * Generates secrets such as ssh keys and tls certificats,
-* Generates sfcreds.yaml system credencials such as service database access and api keys,
 * Run sf-update-hiera-config.py to ensure hieras are up-to-date, this script checks for missing section and makes sure the defaults value are present.
 This is particularly useful when after an upgrade, a new component configuration has been added